sebastianmanger/ethiopia-replication-poc/README.md

 * Reason:

-    * Well maintained, easy installation and use as postgresql extension.
+    * Well maintained, easy installation and usage as postgresql extension.
     * Synchronize data from 'write ahead log' - so only the updates to the database, not a 'full' replication.
     * Works well with bad connectivity.
     * Row filtering is possible, so only 'approved' data may be synced.